garfieldbanks/MonsterSanctuaryMods/README.md

 - Based on the randomizer mod by eradev.
 - Fixes the issue of the original mod which prevented blog burg chambers from opening.
 - Fixes the issue of the original mod which prevented certain essential items from being received.
-- The items in chests are randomly selected from items you don't already have.
-Once you have all items, chests contain items with the lowest quantity in your inventory.
+- Rewards from monster battles and the items in chests are randomly selected from items you don't already have.
+Once you have all items, you'll receive items with the lowest quantity in your inventory.
 ### MyTweaks
 - Any level badge can be used to level any monster up to the same level as your current max level monster.
 - Unlimited gold and unlimited item use.